Read time 7 minutes

 When you have multiple SQL backup files, you can restore SQL data with the NORECOVERY option to roll forward the restore process till the recovered database is consistent.
-This facilitates the complete recovery of data with the help of the RECOVERY option in the end.
+It facilitates the complete recovery of data with the help of the RECOVERY option in the end.

 Recovery is the process of copying data from the backup file and playing the information from the logged transaction until the recovery point.
 However, the database is inaccessible to users during this process.
 But it ensures that data can be restored from multiple backup files.
-And in the end, recovery is performed with the RECOVERY option.
+In the end, recovery is performed with the RECOVERY option.

 Moreover, a backup file is helpful for administrators while performing tasks like copying the database file to another SQL Server and saving an archive file.